CodeFromAnywhere/lilissues/README.md

 Keep it small initially and make it open source.
 People must be able to self-host this on githuq via a simple link providing their own credentials and then boom they have a github bot that can make them money.

-TODO: This is exciting to look forward to, but let's not get carried away - I don't know yet if this is at all something people'd want, but could be great to experiment with this UX.

 # Changelog

-## nov '13 2024
+## Nov '13 2024

 - came up with concept, landingpage and name
 - bought [domain](https://lilissues.com) and created [github account](https://github.com/lil-issues)

+# Todo

+This is exciting to look forward to, but let's not get carried away - I don't know yet if this is at all something people'd want, but could be great to experiment with this UX instead of with uithub directly.

+Implementation won't take longer than a few hours so let's do it; for fun!
+But keep it real simple.